Skip to main content

 There are several streaming options available to instructors.
 What you choose will largely depend on how much and what kinds of streaming video you would like to use.

-- Link to streaming videos and other media from the FSU Libraries.
-FSU Libraries has invested considerable resources into a growing collection of streaming video titles.
+- Library-subscribed streaming video databases.
+FSU Libraries has invested considerable resources into a growing collection of streaming video titles through providers such as Films on Demand, Kanopy, Swank, and Alexander Street Press..
 For information on how to find these resources, see the Finding Streaming Content @ FSU Libraries page of this guide.
 You can also contact your subject librarian for assistance.

-- Pay-on-demand streaming resources.
-If you intend to use streaming video from subscription services such as Netflix, Hulu, Amazon Prime, or HBO Go, you have a couple of options:
+- Commercial, subscription-based streaming video resources.
+If you intend to use streaming video from subscription services such as Netflix, Hulu, Amazon Prime, or HBO Go, there are a few important issues to consider:

 - Ask your students to subscribe to the service individually, with the understanding that they can cancel their subscription after viewing the content.
 In some cases, these services offer free trials to new subscribers, enabling students to access streaming content and then cancel their subscription at no cost.
 In other cases, students may need to pay a modest fee for the first month of access, but can then cancel their subscription after viewing the assigned video(s).

-- If the resource is only needed for a short time, ask your students to rent the movie from a platform such as Amazon for a fraction of the cost of purchase.
+- If the resource is only needed for a short time, ask your students to rent the movie from a platform such as Amazon Prime or Google Play for a fraction of the cost of purchase.
+You can use websites such as JustWatch or ReelGood to search where titles are available for streaming rental.

 - Freely available streaming resources.
 Many distributors and filmmakers also make their titles freely available on Vimeo, YouTube, and other freely available video streaming sites.
 Before incorporating content from these sites in your courses, please consider the following: